Karan Tacker: Success with streaming projects (2020–present)

 Tacker expanded to web in 2020 with Special Ops, where he played an undercover agent.
 This marked his return to acting in a major role after 7 years after Ek Hazaaron Mein Meri Behna Hai, that ended in 2013.
 Saibal Chatterjee stated that he gave an "impressive performance".
 Divyanshi Sharma of India Today noted, "Tacker gives a fine performance and looks dashing throughout."
 In 2021, Tacker reprised his role in the spin off series Special Ops 1.5: The Himmat Story.

 Tacker portrayed SP Amit Lodha IPS opposite Nikita Dutta in the 2022 series Khakee: The Bihar Chapter.
 Both Anuj Kumar and Saikat Chakraborty were appreciative of his performance adding that he "looks the part", but criticised the under development of his character.

 Tacker had two releases in 2025.
 He first made his film debut with Tanvi the Great, portraying an army officer.
 A Bollywood Hungama critic found him to be "adorable" in his role.
 He then reprised his role in the second season of Special Ops.
 Chirag Sehgal of News18 noted, "Tacker gets less screen time in comparison to the first season but does his part with utmost perfection."

+Tacker played the role of Indian paranormal investigator Gaurav Tiwary in, Bhay: The Gaurav Tiwari Mystery that released in December 2025 on Amazon MX Player.